cassioaumonti/Final_Project/README.md

 ```

-Code to run the shiny app through GitHub
+RStudeo has a nice feature that allows the user to run the shiny app through GitHub via the following code:

 ```{r}
 shiny::runGitHub('Final_Project','cassioaumonti', ref="main")
 ```

-Run the code below and all required packages will be installed if they are not already in your local machine and the app will automatically be opened.
+The code below checks if the user has the required packages to run the app and install the ones that are not installed in their local machine.
+Lastly, the code run the previous code and calls the shiny app from GitHub.
+Pretty nice, isn't it?

 ```{r}

 list.of.packages <- c("shiny","shinythemes","tidyverse","GGally","shinyWidgets","caret","DT")